-This event is free to high school groups attending with their teachers.
-Seats are limited so registration is on a first-come, first-served basis.
+This event is free to school groups attending with their teachers.
+Seating is limited, so registration is on a first-come, first-served basis.

 Venue: AMC Dine-In, 430 N. Midvale Blvd., Madison, WI

 The MIDDLE SCHOOL film for World Cinema Day 2019 will be “Tito and the Birds.”

 Portuguese with English Subtitles | Brazil | 2018 | 73 min

 About the film: A boy and his two friends set out to find his father’s missing research on bird songs, something that just might save their world from an epidemic where fear makes you sick.

 The HIGH SCHOOL film for World Cinema Day 2019 will be “Midnight Traveler.”